 As it’s a small city, one of the best ways to get around is by bicycle, as you can follow a pretty route along the Mekong River around the city.
 We took our bicycles across the river to go visit the Pottery Village, however be warned, these city bikes are not designed for the bumpy dirt tracks and hills found on the other side!

 The most popular tourist attraction in Luang Prabang is the waterfalls, which you can get to by tuk-tuk.
 We ended up missing this out, opting for some free attractions instead.
 Although I’ve heard amazing things about these waterfalls, so I’d definitely visit them if I came here again.

 Highlights for us include the Wat Tham Phousi temple of Phousi Hill (great views of the city, especially at sunset) and the UXO Laos Visitor Center.
-While it’s easy to miss amongst the beautiful temples and riverside views, the UXO Visitor Center is a must-see for anyone who wants to understand the harrowing effects of bombing in Laos.
+While it’s easy to miss amongst the beautiful temples and riverside views, the UXO Visitor Centre is a must-see for anyone who wants to understand the harrowing effects of bombing in Laos.
 Little did I know before visiting, that Laos is the most heavily bombed country per capita in the world.
-The center tells you all about the history of the bombing and the devastating effects its had and continues to have on many communities and families across Laos.
-It as an eye-opening visit which I will not forget.
+The centre tells you all about the history of the bombing and the devastating effects it’s had and continues to have on many communities and families across Laos.
+It was an eye-opening visit which I will not forget.